vats98754/cuda-gpu-programming-finance/README.md

 # CUDA-based Financial Modeling Project Structure

 This repository contains the GPU-accelerated financial models using CUDA.
 The directory structure organizes the source files, headers, binaries, and data.

+This project includes visualization capabilities for the financial models using OpenGL in conjunction with CUDA.

 ## Directory Structure